 Execution path

-Users and bots interact with CLManager.
-CLManager orchestrates lifecycle flows and delegates DEX-specific execution to allowlisted adapters.
+Users and bots interact with CLManager for lifecycle actions.

 CLCore is the canonical state and custody layer: position NFTs, accounting state, permissions, and dust tracking live there.